anira-project/anira/docs/sphinx/troubleshooting.rst

        with ``nm -DC your_plugin.so | grep ' u '`` (should print nothing).
-    4. **macOS never unloads your plugin** (the opposite problem, and harmless): dyld does not unload images that use thread-local storage, which the statically linked backend archives (ONNX Runtime, LiteRT, ExecuTorch) do.
-Such a plugin — or a ``libanira.dylib`` with a static backend inside — stays mapped until the host quits and cannot crash this way; anira's ``test/contracts/unload`` skips its unmapped assertions in that configuration.
+    4. **macOS never unloads your plugin** (the opposite problem, and harmless): dyld does not unload images that use thread-local storage, which the statically linked engine archives (ONNX Runtime, LiteRT, ExecuTorch) do.
+Such a plugin — or a ``libanira.dylib`` with a static engine inside — stays mapped until the host quits and cannot crash this way; anira's ``test/contracts/unload`` skips its unmapped assertions in that configuration.